2022 Limited Late Model Rules

 20F- 10.7 WHEELS – Magnetic steel racing wheels are mandatory.
 Maximum wheel width is eight (8) inches.
 The offset of all four wheels must measure the same (+ or – 1/4″).
 No part of any tire may be outside of the body.
 Only solid, one-piece, heavy-duty magnetic steel lug bolts and standard one (1) inch hex, solid, one-piece magnetic steel lug nuts are permitted.
 The first thread on each lug bolt must be visible from the front of the lug nut when the lug nut is installed.
 Modifications to the lug bolt or lug nut are not permitted.
 Bleeder valves are not permitted.
 Tape is not permitted on the wheels.
 Any device, modification or procedure that is used to release pressure (beyond normal pressure adjustments) from the tire is not permitted.

 20F- 10.8 TIRES – Hoosier Tire East of Manchester, CT. is the sole tire supplier for the Limited Late Model Division.
 The approved compounds are Hoosier 27.5/8-15 880 and Hoosier 26.5/8-15 880.
-Tire purchases prior to the first scheduled race of the season may be made at Hoosier Tire East.
-After the first event of the season all tires used at SMS must be purchased at the track on race day.
+All tires used at SMS must be purchased at the track on race day.
 SMS Officials may confiscate and/or impound tires at any time for inspection.
-The JTR Eagle PPM tire chemical tester will be set at a fixed level and will be strictly enforced throughout the 2021 season.
+The JTR Eagle PPM tire chemical tester will be set at a fixed level and will be strictly enforced throughout the 2022 season.

 New drivers at our last event will get 8 tire credits, 4 for new and 4 for used spares.